deajan/pmOCR/README.md

 # pmOCR (poor man's OCR service)

-A service / batch wrapper for ABBYY OCR LINUX CLIENT (abbyyocr11 www.ocr4linux.com) or other OCR tools.
+A wrapper script for ABBYY CLI OCR 11 FOR LINUX based on Finereader Engine 11 optical character recognition (www.ocr4linux.com) or other OCR tools.
-Conversions support tiff/jpg/png/pdf to PDF, Word, Excel or CSV (actually any other format that your OCR engine can handle)
+Conversions support tiff/jpg/png/pdf/bmp to PDF, Word, Excel or CSV (actually any other format that your OCR engine can handle).
+This wrapper can work both in batch and service mode.
+In batch mode, it will be used as commandline tool for processing multiple files at once, being able to output one or more formats.
+In service mode, it will monitor directories and launch OCR conversions as soon as new files get into the directories. pOCR has some to include current date into the output filename, ignore already OCRed PDF files and delete input file after successful conversion.

 ## Batch mode

 Use pmocr to batch convert / OCR all given files in a directory.
 Ignore already OCRed files (based on file suffix, or check if PDF already contains embedded fonts).
+You'll get the full command line usage by launching the program without any parameters.

 Example: